Metaphoriker/spicetify-ui/README.md

-Requires at least Java 22 and Spicetify to be installed.
+Requires at least Java 22, Spicetify and JavaFX 21+ to be installed.